 This snug shipbuilding city along the Kennebec River is packed with locally owned stores, a brand-new brewery, rave-worthy restaurants, and a beloved coffee shop, all near the picturesque waterfront park.

 The Kennebec estuary as you’ve never seen it.

 From photo workshops and island adventures, to wine tours and schooner trips, join us on an authentic Maine adventure.

 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from the December photo of Bass Harbor.
+Here is our favorite letter from September’s photo of Boothbay Harbor.

 Can you name this picturesque pier and the historic military installation it was a part of?

 Hundreds of revelers head to Peaks Island every fall for Sacred and Profane — even though the anything-goes celebration of the creative spirit is a big secret.